ministryofjustice/laa-crime-apply-mock-api/README.md

 ./start-local.sh
 ```

-### Decrypting values files

-The values YAML files are encrypted using [git-crypt](https://github.com/AGWA/git-crypt).

-To be able to view and/or edit these files, you will need to decrypt them first.

 The database will be set up as part of the build command above.
 It will be seeded with some sample records to work with.
 The application will run at http://localhost:3003/.